-New for the 2015/16 season, the Hotel Pashmina has one of the best locations in Val Thorens, with guests having instant access to the entire Val Thorens domain and the rest of the Three Valleys beyond.
+Recently added in the 2015/16 season, the Hotel Pashmina has one of the best locations in Val Thorens, with guests having instant access to the entire Val Thorens domain and the rest of the Three Valleys beyond.
 It has also been awarded its first Michelin star in the Les Explorateurs restaurant in the 2016/17 season.
 Contemporary and refined, chic yet cosy, the hotel is the perfect mountain hideaway and is conveniently located next to a brand new blue slope which makes it accessible for all standards of skiers.

 The rooms and suites are elegant and comfortable, and all have views over the surrounding valley and peaks.
 The suites are ideal for families and range in size from one to three bedrooms, whilst the chalet apartments are perfect for the more independent skier.
 Or, for a night to remember, the igloo pod on the roof lets you sleep under the stars.

-Pashmina takes all things culinary very seriously, with quality produce and authentic local dishes under the expert eye of award winning chef Romuald Fassenet, in the two restaurants Le Base Camp and Les Explorateurs.
+Pashmina takes all things culinary very seriously, with quality produce and authentic local dishes under the expert eye of award winning chef Romuald Fassenet, in the two restaurants Le Base Camp and the Michelin-starred Les Explorateurs.
 Every Wednesday, guests can go by snowmobile up the mountain to Chalet de la Marine - the highest in Val Thorens for an evening of traditional gourmet dining - tartiflette, fondue, pot-au-feu and many other regional dishes.

 The hotel has a large Spa, with treatment rooms using L'Occitane products, steam room and sauna, with an indoor swimming pool and jacuzzi.

 The highest ski resort in Europe at 2,300m, Val Thorens forms part of the Trois Vallées with over 600 km of piste - the largest linked ski area in the world.
 Surrounded by six glaciers, the resort is situated in a vast natural cirque, with guaranteed snow cover from November to May and a ski area offering something for every ability of skier.

 Hotel Pashmina features 42 rooms and suites ranging from 19 to 70 m², eight "Cosy Homes" from 60 to 155 m², and two 130 m² chalet apartments, all with mountain views, and most with balconies.
 For a memorable night under the stars, there is even an igloo pod on the roof which can be pre-booked.